Business Acquisition Financing In Canada

 WHAT IS ACQUISITION FINANCE

-Acquisition financing is the securing and use of business capital and how a company funds an acquisition or merger - Financing solutions are a mix of equity financing contributions, debt financing solutions from acquisition financing lenders, and cash flow-based lending solutions.
-The challenge in buying a business is the ability of the buyer to ensure the right mix of funding is available at a reasonable cost of capital from a bank or non-bank financing company.
+Acquisition financing is the securing and use of business capital and how a company funds an acquisition or merger.
+Financing solutions include equity financing contributions, debt financing from acquisition financing lenders, and cash flow-based lending solutions.

 How do you finance a business purchase?